Google is supplying software technology that will let users of MySpace more quickly search their e-mail. ....

 Google released pricing for a new service that gives independent developers access to the same computer infrastructure that the Silicon Valley Internet leader uses to run its own Web services.

+These moves mark the push Google is making to turn the Web browser into a full-scale platform for software development that offers many, if not all, the features of computer-based desktop programs.
 Google says that more than 150,000 developers have joined a waiting list for Google-hosted computer capacity over the past six weeks.
 The attraction is that the first 500 megabytes of data storage and enough processing and bandwidth for about 5 million page views a month — enough to run a small successful start-up — are free.
 Charges apply as demand grows.

 Google Gears will store e-mail data on a MySpace member's local computer, which then speeds the process of searching messages by name, subject, content, date or other attributes.